franciscovfonseca/Configure-Azure-Disk-Encryption/README.md

 <h2></h2>
 <br>

-On the Azure portal home page, select Virtual machines, and then select webVM1.
+On the Azure portal home page, select **Virtual machines**, and then select **webVM1**.
 <p align="center">
 <img src="https://github.com/franciscovfonseca/Configure-Virtual-Network-Connectivity-by-Using-Peering/assets/172988970/5b9a2405-7215-4592-95f3-363c871949ef" height="80%" width="80%" alt="9"/><br />
 <br>

-On the webVM1 resource menu, in Settings, select Disks.
+On the webVM1 resource menu, in Settings, select **Disks**.
 <p align="center">
 <img src="https://github.com/franciscovfonseca/Configure-Virtual-Network-Connectivity-by-Using-Peering/assets/172988970/5b9a2405-7215-4592-95f3-363c871949ef" height="80%" width="80%" alt="9"/><br />
 <br>

-On the Disks page, in OS disk, verify that there is one disk, and then in the Encryption column, verify that the value is set to SSE with PMK.
+On the Disks page, in OS disk, verify that there is one disk, and then in the Encryption column, verify that the value is set to **SSE with PMK**.
 <p align="center">
 <img src="https://github.com/franciscovfonseca/Configure-Virtual-Network-Connectivity-by-Using-Peering/assets/172988970/5b9a2405-7215-4592-95f3-363c871949ef" height="80%" width="80%" alt="9"/><br />
 <br>